tikitong/minicoco/README.md

 ﻿## minicoco

-This [script.py](https://github.com/tikitong/minicoco/blob/main/script.py) presents a quick alternative to [FiftyOne](https://voxel51.com/docs/fiftyone/#fiftyone-library) for creating a subset of the 2017 [coco dataset](https://cocodataset.org/#home).
-With the choice of classes, annotation file and number of images.
-It is inspired by the notebook [pycocoDemo](https://github.com/cocodataset/cocoapi/blob/master/PythonAPI/pycocoDemo.ipynb).
+This script presents a quick alternative to [FiftyOne](https://voxel51.com/docs/fiftyone/#fiftyone-library) for creating a subset of the 2017 [coco dataset](https://cocodataset.org/#home).
+With the choice of categories and number of images.
+It is inspired by the notebook [pycocoDemo](https://github.com/cocodataset/cocoapi/blob/master/PythonAPI/pycocoDemo.ipynb) and help from [MMM](https://stackoverflow.com/a/73249837/14864907) answering for the small download method.

  Its execution creates the following directory tree:
 ```
 data/